 Hi, I'm Paige.

 There is no “one-size-fits-all” when it comes to therapy, so I tailor my approach depending on the needs of my clients.
 Typically, I combine Acceptance and Commitment Therapy (ACT) and solution-focused tools within a psychodynamic framework.
 I have found that this combination brings the best of both worlds to my clients.
 While you begin to adopt more productive ways of thinking and behaving for the here and now, you will also gain a more expansive understanding of your narrative, which can lead to even deeper transformation.
-I also integrate elements of creativity, spirituality, mindfulness, and holistic health whenever it may suit my clients’ needs.
+I also explore elements of creativity, spirituality, and holistic health whenever it may suit my clients’ needs.

 I am a Licensed Psychotherapist (LMHC) in the State of NY.
 I grew up in South Florida, and received my Masters degree in Mental Health Counseling and Certificate of Study in Spirituality and Health from the University of Florida.

 When I moved to New York City, I was a therapist for the Children’s Aid Society and provided in-home counseling to teenagers and their families through their Functional Family Therapy (FFT) program.
 I then worked at Behavioral Associates, where I helped individuals decrease anxiety and improve emotional wellbeing through biofeedback and other cognitive behavioral interventions (CBT).

 One of my favorite parts about being a therapist is I am constantly learning.
 I have taken extensive coursework on Positive Psychology, Expressive Arts Therapy, Mindfulness, Cognitive Behavioral Therapy, Creativity and Spirituality in Healthcare, Jungian Psychology and the Hero’s Journey, and more.

 I currently work with individuals in private practice, and cohost a virtual self-care group every Sunday to help provide free emotional support during the Covid-19 crisis.